cardano-foundation/CIPs/CIP-0135/README.md

 ## Abstract

-While the Cardano mainnet has proven to be highly resilient, it is necessary to proactively consider the possible recovery mechanisms and procedures that may be required in the unlikely event of a major failure where the network is unable to recover itself.
+While the Cardano mainnet and other networks have proven to be highly resilient, it is necessary to proactively consider the possible recovery mechanisms and procedures that may be required in the unlikely event of a major failure where the network is unable to recover itself.